abraunegg/onedrive/docs/USAGE.md

       Check for the presence of .nosync in the syncdir root.
 If found, do not perform sync.
   --check-for-nosync
       Check for the presence of .nosync in each directory.
 If found, skip directory from sync.
-  --confdir ARG
+  --classify-as-big-delete
+      Number of children in a path that is locally removed which will be classified as a 'big data delete' --confdir ARG
       Set the directory used to store the configuration files --create-directory ARG